kiminh/Annotated-Gumbel-Softmax-and-Score-Function/Readme.md

-# The Annotated Gumbel-softmax
+# The Annotated Gumbel Softmax and Score Function Estimator: An Engineering Perspective

 Yao Fu, Columbia University

 yao.fu@columbia.edu

-# The Annotated Gumbel Softmax and Score Function Estimator: An engineering perspective

-Yao Fu, Columbia University

-yao.fu@columbia.edu
+The gumbel-softmax and the score function estimator are the two most widely used